Zewen-Liu/MASC-Unit/README.md

 2. Open run.py and compile it.
 It was set as a 5-fold cross-validation, so there would be **5 models** to be trained.
 If you only want one model, make *num_fold=1*.

 3. Wait for the training to be completed.
-Models and all the middle outputs can be found in the '/models' folder.
+Models, examples, and middle outputs can be found in the '/models' folder.

 One can visualise kernels with these functions:
 GConv_visual(model): Visualise the hybrid kernels from the 'l3' MASC layer of the input model.